oracle/weblogic-kubernetes-operator/documentation/4.0/content/security/domain-security/pod-and-container.md

 Customers can [configure pod and container generation](https://oracle.github.io/weblogic-kubernetes-operator/managing-domains/domain-resource/#domain-and-cluster-spec-elements) for WebLogic Server instances using the `serverPod` element in the Domain resource.
-If specified, the operator will use the `serverPod.podSecurityContext` or `serverPod.containerSecurityContext` content from the Domain resource rather than using the default content shown above.
+If specified, the operator will use the `serverPod.podSecurityContext` or `serverPod.containerSecurityContext` content from the Domain resource rather than using the default content shown previously.